NL33/electron-git/znext.md

                */
      --currently saved in git-on-word.js.
 But this won't work well--this means that every time someone opens up a project window, it will remove the work trees.
 What if they are viewing old versions, and then open up a new project window.
 This will remove the trees for those old versions.
 That will cause an error.
      --this should be associated with any time the app starts up.
 For this, create an invisible window on startup, run this script, then close the window when its done.
+--don't show "view saved versions" on main screen if don't have old versions.
+So, check if there is a git file in the directory before showing this.